webpack/webpack.js.org/content/guides/webpack-and-typescript.md

 Finally we need to enable source maps in webpack by specifying the `devtool` property.
 Currently we use the 'inline-source-map' setting, to read more about this setting and see other options check out the [devtool documentation](/configuration/devtool/).

 ## Enabling Tree-shaking

-[Tree-shaking](/guides/tree-shaking/) support in Webpack relies on ES2015 modules.
+[Tree-shaking](/guides/tree-shaking/) support in webpack relies on ES2015 module syntax (`import` and `export`).
 In order to enable it, we need to tell Typescript to compile `.ts` and `.tsx` files to ES2015 (or ES6, see [--lib](http://www.typescriptlang.org/docs/handbook/compiler-options.html) compiler option).
 We will then use [Babel](https://babeljs.io) in a way that preserves ES2015 modules and transpiles everything else.

 ### Prerequisites